janus-rose/PiCloud/README.md

 - change user password		## make it strong, memorize it, love it
 - set hostname			## name your Pi! go to Advanced >> Hostname
 - update software		## Advanced >> Update
-- Select <finish>
+- Select "finish"
-- Select <yes> to reboot
+- Select "yes" to reboot

-If the Pi doesn't ask to reboot or you accidentally select <no>, type the command sudo reboot
+If the Pi doesn't ask to reboot or you accidentally select "no", type the command sudo reboot

 ## Option 1: Set up BitTorrent Sync (easy)